SilvanCodes/eve/README.md

 It is tiny and fast but not quite as tiny as it could be so I made something even more tiny.

-core.eve.js is all the fundemental API an event emitter needs and equally fast.
+core.eve.js is all the fundemental API an event emitter needs and even faster.

 ## How to get it.
 It is so simple and tiny the easiest way would be to just copy and paste the source and eventually modify it to your need.